MaryHal/dmenu-suite/README.md

     bspc rule -a fzf-menu floating=on,center=on,monitor=LVDS1,follow=on

 With this, my fzf-enabled menus will be floating and centered on my laptop monitor.
 It will also focus itself if I run it from any other monitor.

+A useful concept relevant to these scripts are [semaphores](https://en.wikipedia.org/wiki/Semaphore_(programming)) (in particular, lockfiles).
+What lockfiles will allow use to do is to ensure that there is only one running menu at a time.
+There are many tools to do this: [lockfile](http://linux.die.net/man/1/lockfile), [flock](http://linux.die.net/man/1/flock), and some [homegrown](http://stackoverflow.com/questions/185451/quick-and-dirty-way-to-ensure-only-one-instance-of-a-shell-script-is-running-at) (albeit flawed) solutions. `lockwrap` is an extremely simple script that will pass your command to flock under a predefined lock name:

+Inside lockwrap:

+    #!/bin/sh
+    flock -n /tmp/menusuite.lock -c $@

+Usage:

+    $ ./lockwrap ./mpcmenu
+    $ ./lockwrap alsamixer

+If these commands are immediately run one after another, alsamixer will not be opened as mpcmenu would be using the lockfile.
+I've accidentally held down one of my hotkeys that opens these menus causing a dozen terminals/menus to open.
+The addition of lockfiles will take care of mishaps like that.